nagisa/kazlauskas.me/entries/2-a-case-against-tabs.md

 Tabbed interfaces also introduce more controls.
 One more close button in addition to close button for window is one good example of higher complexity.
-You have to take care to close only those windows that does not have important tabs open too and as a consecuence you always get to answer to dialog if you really want to close a window.
+You have to take care to close only those windows that does not have important tabs open too and as a consequence you always get to answer to alert window if you really want to close a window.

 # In Conclusion